 Start here.
 Stay sharp.
 And stay booked.

-For a list of recommended industry blogs, click here.
+For recommended industry blogs, click here.

 My original hypothesis that people are getting stuck and quitting is very real.
 There is commonality around the frustrations and sticking points.
 The problem is definable.